Careers and Internships

 - A letter of interest explaining how your skills and experience match the position description

 - Three references

 to firstname.lastname@example.org, email@example.com, and firstname.lastname@example.org .
-The position is open until filled, but we encourage applications to be submitted prior to May 30.
+The position is open until filled, but we encourage applications to be submitted ASAP.
 Northern Plains, Western Native Voice, and Montana Rural Voters are equal opportunity employers.

 For questions, contact email@example.com

 “This thriving citizens organization exemplifies the ideal of public involvement in public processes.”